samot-gc/musings/papers/RL Algorithms- Overview.md

 ### TRPO: Trusted Region Policy Optimisation

-In the usual RL framework, an entire trajectory of states (and actions) is sampled from the *new* policy.
-Sampling instead from the *old* policy leads to a first-order approximation.
-This is detailed in my [RL deep-dive](RL%20Algorithms-%20Deep-Dive.html#first-order-simplification) or [Sergey Levine's Lecture 9.1](https://www.youtube.com/watch?v=ySenCHPsKJU&list=PL_iWQOsE6TfVYGEGiAOMaOzzv41Jfm_Ps&index=36).
+In the usual RL framework, an entire trajectory of states (and actions) is sampled from the *proposed* policy.
+In the state–action framework, sampling instead from the *old* policy—which is far preferable computationally, as the same rollouts can be used to compare multiple proposals—leads to a first-order approximation; this is detailed in my [RL deep-dive](RL%20Algorithms-%20Deep-Dive.html#first-order-simplification) or [Sergey Levine's Lecture 9.1](https://www.youtube.com/watch?v=ySenCHPsKJU&list=PL_iWQOsE6TfVYGEGiAOMaOzzv41Jfm_Ps&index=36).
 To ensure the new and old policies are close, a KL constraint is included:
 \[
     \text{maximise}
 \quad